hlooman/polis-masternode-tool-0.9.20/README.md

 ## Masternode setup

 Here we make the following assumptions:
   * You already have a server running the Polis daemon software (*polisd*) that you want to use as a masternode.
-If you don't, you will need to install and configure one first by following the guide on the [Polis Wiki](https://polispay.atlassian.net/wiki/spaces/DOC/pages/113934340).
   * We occasionally refer to the *polisd* configuration file, so it is assumed that *polisd* is running under a Linux operating system (OS), which is the most popular and recommended OS for this purpose.
   * Your server has a public IP address that will be visible on the Internet.
-  * You have set up a TCP port on which your *polisd* listens for incoming connections (usually 9999).
+  * You have set up a TCP port on which your *polisd* listens for incoming connections (usually 24126).

 Further configuration steps depend on whether you already have a masternode controlled by *Polis Core* which you want to migrate to a hardware wallet managed by *PMT*, or if you are setting up a new masternode.